Looking to invest in ESG companies that actually are making a difference in everyday life? These are the best ESG stocks to invest in today.

 NVIDIA is known for producing graphics cards and microprocessing chips, and as such, uses many minerals in the production of its products.
 This makes it closely linked to both social and environmental issues as they relate to mining.

 They have a very stringent policy on the use of conflict minerals, helping it rank high for both the environmental and social components.

-Additionally, they train nearly their entire workforce on anti-corruption and anti-bribery, boosting its ranking in governance as well.
+Additionally, they train nearly its entire workforce in anti-corruption and anti-bribery, boosting its ranking in governance as well.
 NVDA stock is a great pick as one of the top-performing tech stocks while maintaining favorable corporate behavior while continuously outperforming industry peers.

 Additionally, it has started the Salesforce Sustainability Cloud and 1t.org, with the former as a reporting and tracking tool for companies to track carbon emissions.

 The latter is an initiative to connect, empower and mobilize the global restoration of 100 million trees.
 They are one of the industry leaders in making a difference while avoiding ESG issues along the way.

 West Pharmaceutical Services is a Pennsylvania-based medical supplies company and is a key supplier to the pharmaceutical, biotechnology, and generic drug companies.

 They have an active commitment to ESG that focuses on key areas in environmental (sustainability and quality), social (health and safety, philanthropy), and governance (compliance and ethics, diversity and talent).

 They are one of the most friendly and one of best ESG companies on the market today and deserve some serious consideration for other ESG investors looking for growth and positive values.